 Here’s a look at some of the results.

 The NOACK Volatility Test determines the evaporation loss of lubricants in high-temperature service.
-The more motor oils vaporize, the thicker and heavier they become, contributing to poor circulation, reduced fuel economy and increased oil consumption, wear and emissions.
+The more motor oils vaporize, the thicker and heavier they become, contributing to poor circulation, reduced fuel economy, increased oil consumption and wear.
 The lower the number, the better the resistance to vaporization.

 As you can see, the synthetic oils (the green bars) demonstrated lower volatility than the conventional oils (the blue bars).
 That translates into a cleaner, better-running engine for you.

 The Thermo-Oxidation Engine Oil Simulation Test (ASTM D6335) determines the deposit-resisting properties of lubricants in high-temperature service.
 Motor oils can form deposits when exposed to increased heat, reducing efficiency and contributing to poor overall performance.
 The lower the number, the better the resistance to deposit formation.

 Here, two of the conventional oils failed to limit deposits below the minimum standard to meet the ILSAC GF-5 specification, while all the synthetic oils remained under the threshold.

 For years we’ve been saying synthetic oils outperform conventional oils.
 The AAA report offers yet another example of just how much better synthetics are for your vehicles.